Incorporate Value To Increase Conversion Rates

 Find the Right Size

 Finally, another thing you want to do on a site like this is getting people to a game as fast as possible.
-You should think of including call to action buttons, something clearly absent on the site under review.
+You should think of including a call to action buttons, something clearly absent on the site under review.
 It’s not a good idea to assume visitors the freedom of exploring for themselves by clicking each and every game they think would interest them.
 This is what happens in such a case: people hop back and forth on the site, while what you would rather have them do is become more engaged in a particular game and create the sort of game loop where they play over and over again, for as long as they want.
 And your best chance of achieving that?
 Simply highlight a bigger area for the game or at least test a bigger area for the games.
 If you want to check out more, you can watch the full demo here.